Engee documentation

 Yes

-# Orifice area vector — vector of hole opening area values
+# Orifice area vector — vector of values of the hole opening area

 Details

-Value vector for the tabular parameterization of the opening area.
-The values in this vector correspond to the elements in the Control member position vector parameters.
-If the vector values are increasing, the first element of this vector is the leakage area of the hole and the last element is the maximum hole area.
-If the vector values are decreasing, the first element of this vector is the maximum hole area and the last element is the leakage area.
+A vector of hole area values for tabular parameterization of the hole area.
+The values in this vector correspond to the elements in the Control member position vector parameter.
+If the values of the vector increase, then the first element of this vector is the leakage area of the hole, and the last element is the maximum area of the hole.
+If the values of the vector decrease, then the first element of this vector is the maximum area of the hole, and the last element is the area of the leak.
 The hole area is interpolated from the Orifice area vector parameter, which depends on the Control member position vector parameter.

 Dependencies

-To use this parameter, set the Orifice type parameter to `Variable' and the Orifice parameterization parameter to `Tabulated data - Area vs. control member position'.
+To use this parameter, set the Orifice type parameter to Variable, and for the Orifice parameterization parameter , the value Tabulated data - Area vs. control member position.

 Default value